kootenpv/kootenpv.github.io/src/content/posts/2026-04-30-cliche-python-cli-for-humans-and-llms.md

 A nice side-effect: `@cli` is a runtime no-op.
 You can unit-test your decorated functions as plain Python - no framework mocks, no fake argparse, nothing to stub.

-Although it currently also does the help messages and wrong format parsing using C, which can be like a 20-50x speedup from using Python.
+Although it currently also does the help messages and wrong format parsing using C, which can be like a 20-50x speedup from using Python, to under 10ms.

 ### Help that renders well